-Papers are due at the beginning of class on November 13th, 2014 (research paper) and February 26th, 2015 (opinion paper).
+Papers are due on November 12th, 2015 (research paper) and March 3rd, 2016 (opinion paper).
 Students who submit their paper after class on the date the paper is due will lose three marks (out of 15) for the research paper and two marks (out of 10) for the opinion paper.
 Additional three and two mark deductions for the research and opinion papers respectively will be made for each day the paper is late following the due date.
 Papers sent by e-mail will not be accepted.

 Students who miss a test must notify the course director prior to the test and will only be able to write a make-up test if they produce valid documentation to support their absence.
 Serious illnesses that are specified explicitly in a doctor's note, as well as accidents and family tragedies (for which proof must be produced) are the only acceptable justifications for missing a test.
 There is no guarantee that the make-up test will follow the same format as the original.
-The date, time, and off-site location of the make-up test will be chosen by the course director.
+The date, time, and off site location of the make-up test will be chosen by the course director, regardless of students' schedules.
 There will only be one opportunity to write the make-up test.

-Students cannot miss a presentation or consultation.
 If a student is absent on the day of his or her presentation, the other group members will be expected to complete the presentation and will be marked accordingly, while the absent student will receive a zero.
 A student who misses or is late for his or her consultation will receive a zero.